Advisories

 Why eat fish?

-Eating fish may help reduce your risk of heart attack and stroke.
-Fish high in omega 3 fatty acids—a type of fatty acid that supports fetal, infant and child brain and eye development—are good for mothers and children.
+Eating fish is an important part of a healthy diet and may help reduce your risk of heart attack and stroke.
+Additionally, fish are rich in vitamins, low in fat, and contain the protein that we need for strong bodies.
+Fish that are high in omega 3 fatty acids—a type of acid that supports brain and eye development and heart health—are good for both children and adults.

 How much should I eat?